 I realized that I mention in quite a few of my posts, “This freezes well.”
 I have started to say this so often (especially where scones are concerned!) that you all must think I have a completely packed freezer all the time.
 Not true, but I do keep a lot of things I consider to be freezer staples.
 I thought I would share a glimpse into my freezer and the items I consider freezer necessities.
+If you need an additional refrigeration equipment, you may contact a company that provides temporary cooling hire services.

 First, let me say, I am not a food scientist.
 I am not here to tell you how long various items keep in the freezer.
 Almost any food can be frozen, but that doesn’t necessarily mean it will taste fabulous after being thawed.
 I use this website from the USDA on freezing safety all the time as a guideline for how to freeze certain things and how long they will keep well (specifically meat, poultry, seafood, etc.) It also has great information on thawing.
 One important thing I have taken from this site is that if food has been thawed in the refrigerator, it is safe to refreeze without cooking.
 You don’t know how many chicken breasts this little factoid has saved me!